JoeyBiebuyck/ABS-project/README.md

 ### How to run a simulation:

-The file _required_packages.py_ contains a script that installs al the necessary packages the run the simulations.
+The file _required_packages.py_ contains a script that installs all the necessary packages to run the simulations.

 To do a simulation you should run one of the demo files:
 - _decentralised_demo.py_ will run a simulation using the decentralised agents